Big changes in White House ideas to pay for $2 trillion plan

 On the call with the administration and the White House, Wyden said he "stressed the importance of putting an end to America's two tax codes, and finally showing working people in this country that the wealthiest Americans are going to pay taxes just like they do."

-The shift comes as Democrats and Biden appear to have abandoned what had been a loftier package in favor of a smaller, more workable proposal the party can unite around.
+The possible shift comes as Democrats appear to have made progress uniting themselves, ready to abandon what had been a loftier package in favor of a smaller, more workable proposal the party can unite around

 In the mix: At least $500 billion to battle climate change, $350 billion for child care subsidies and free pre-kindergarten, a new federal program for at least four weeks of paid family leave, a one-year extension of the $300 monthly child tax credit put in place during the COVID-19 crisis, and funding for health care provided through the Affordable Care Act and Medicare.